OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ###### Bypass Example: UnCrackable App for Android Level 2

--- TODO [Bypassing Debugger Detection - Solve UnCrackable Level 2] --

 When dealing with obfuscated apps, you'll often find that developers purposely "hide away" data and functionality in native libraries.
-You'll find an example for this in level 2 of the "UnCrackable App'.
+You'll find an example for this in level 2 of the "UnCrackable App for Android'.

 At first glance, the code looks similar to the prior challenge.
 A class called "CodeCheck" is responsible for verifying the code entered by the user.
 The actual check appears to happen in the method "bar()", which is declared as a *native* method.

+-- TODO [Example for Bypassing Debugger Detection] --

 ```java
 package sg.vantagepoint.uncrackable2;